Floodlight Installation Guide - 10 Steps

 Step 8: Install Light Bulbs:

-Follow the manufacturer's instructions to install the appropriate light bulbs in the floodlight fixture.
+Follow the manufacturer's instructions to install the appropriate LED flood light bulbs in the floodlight fixture.
 For compatibility, verify that the bulbs for installation share the same base type as the floodlight fixture.
 You should also consider the voltage rating, wattage capacity, and amperage of the bulb for safety.
 If the bulb's specifications are too high for the fixture, using it will damage both the bulb and fixture.

 Step 9: Test the Installation: